The university of tulsa Online Blog

 2. Nurse Educator

-According to the U.S. Bureau of Labor Statistics (BLS), the median annual salary of postsecondary nursing instructors was approximately $78,580 in May 2022.
-The BLS projects employment of nurse educators to grow by 8% by 2032, which is faster than the national average.
+According to the U.S. Bureau of Labor Statistics, the median annual salary of postsecondary nursing instructors was approximately $79,940 as of May 2024.

 3. School Nurse

-The average school nurse made an approximate annual salary of $51,530 as of July 2023, according to Payscale.
-School nurses in the 90th percentile made closer to $72,000 annually.
+School nurses made a median annual salary of approximately $51,530 as of July 2023, according to Payscale.

 4. Public Health Nurse